Neelathamara (1979 film)

 Neelathamara is a 1979 Malayalam language romance film directed by Yusuf Ali Kechery and written by M. T. Vasudevan Nair.
-Produced at a shoe string budget of ₹ 5 lakhs, the film stars Ambika and Ravikumar in the lead roles.
-The film deals with the romance between a housemaid and the employer.
+Produced at a shoestring budget of ₹ 0.5 million, the film stars Ambika and Ravikumar in the lead roles.
+The film deals with the romance between a housemaid and her employer.
 It was remade with several changes in 2009 by Lal Jose with the same title.

 Plot

 The widow Malooty Amma lives peacefully in her house.
 Her son Haridasan is studying in town.
 Achuthan Nair is a steward to her house.
-Malootty Amma is quiet aged and she is unable to manage the household works by her own.
-She asks Nair to find a housemaid for her.
-She has a little caste bias, but the difficulty of getting a maid these days force her to accept anybody who is out of her caste.
+Malootty Amma is quiet aged and unable to manage the household work on her own.
+She asks Nair to find her a housemaid.
+She has a little caste bias, but the difficulty of getting a maid these days forces her to accept anybody who is out of her caste.
 One day a poor girl, Kunjumalu, and her grandmother come to 'Kizhakkampattu' Malootty Amma's house.
 On their way they hear a beautiful humming which is later revealed as a musician's near the temple.
 When they reach 'Kizahkkampattu' her grandma reveals to Malootty Amma that they are a different caste or family named 'Veluthedathu'.

 The girl soon gets acquainted with the duties of the house and she gains the appeal of Malootty Amma.
 Kunjimalu, the maid befriends a girl named Ammini and they maintain a good friendship.
 Ammini has some mysterious problems which are not explained overtly.
 Anyway, she talks elaborately about her sister's husband and their children at home.
 One day Haridasan returns home.
-He soon gets attracted with the housemaid Kunjimalu.
+He soon gets attracted to the housemaid Kunjimalu.
 One day he asks her to come to his room in night.
 She has an inner torment whether to follow the words of her employer (Haridas).
 But after she puts money in the holy steps of the temple and pray to show her a sign whether to follow his words by blooming the Blue Lotus of the pond, she decides to go to her room.
 And the two have a romantic and physical relationship.

 Kunjimalu prays to show the sign of Blue Lotus when she hears he is going to attend an interview.
 In all of these pleasant occasions a beautiful humming of the musician is heard, but he never appears.
 Haridas then gets a job in town.
 In a letter sent by Haridas after some days he coolly asks about the wellbeing of the family members and informs about his stay there.
 This letter is later read by Kunjimalu who is in bereavement after Haridas left.
 She is disappointed to find not a single word is written about her.
 But she consoles herself with the belief that Haridas will not be able to enquire about her since she is just a maid.
 Later plans for Haridas' marriage go on.
 They find an alignment with Haridas' cousin Ratnam.